 A jewel in Mitte’s art scene crown…

-Behind lies the restored factory-cum-art-space, which together with the white-cube style exhibition hall added by Berlin architect Hans Düttmann, consists of more than 2,000 square meters, extending over five floors.
+Behind lies the restored factory-cum-art-space, which together with the white-cube style exhibition hall added by Berlin architect Hans Düttmann, consists of more than 2,000 square metres, extending over five floors.

 There are often additional events at KW such as talks, screenings or concerts, and the gallery enjoys close links with other international spaces with a similar ethos—the P.S.1/MoMA in New York, for example, and the Venice Biennale.
 In 1998 the KW initiated their own Biennale, which is still going strong.
-In fact the 8th edition – organised by KW – started on May 29th and ran until August 3rd 2014.
-More details on specific exhibitions and happenings can be found here.
+The 9th Berlin Biennale is open to the public from 4th June until 18th September 2016, at various venues around Berlin.